CyanLimeOfficial/boardsuite_management_system/README.md

 ```

 ### **Migrate all tables**
-To perform the complete initial setup of all tables needed:
+To perform the complete initial setup of all tables needed for the system to run:
 ```bash
 npm run migrate
 ```